Heath Park Halt railway station

 Heath Park Halt was a railway station in Hemel Hempstead, Hertfordshire in England, UK.
 It was the terminus for passenger services on the Nickey line, a 9 mi branch line which ran from Harpenden into Hemel Hempstead town centre.
-Passenger services were withdrawn in 1947, and the station closed with the line in 1960.
+Passenger services were withdrawn in 1947, and the line through the station was closed completely in 1959.

 The station was located on an embankment above the junction of Station Road and Corner Hall Road.
 Today, nothing of the station or the embankment remains; the site it occupied lies directly opposite the former Kodak headquarters building.